The workspace browser for developers who do too many things at once.

 A worktree lets you check out multiple branches of the same repo simultaneously, each in its own directory.
 No more stashing or switching — every branch is always ready.
 Doki automates all the worktree setup so you never touch git worktree commands yourself.

-Seven agents are built in: Claude Code, Codex, Gemini, OpenCode, Kilo, Cursor, and Cline.
+Eight agents are built in: Claude Code, Codex, Gemini, GitHub Copilot, OpenCode, Kilo, Cursor, and Cline.
 Each runs inside your workspace with access to your branch's files and terminal.
+Agents support streaming responses, tool use with approval workflows, and rich activity rendering.
 You can also register custom agents with your own commands.

 Doki Code is free.
 No trials, no paywalls, no catch.